AymarN/.github/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <>.

-## I Have a Question

-> If you would like to ask a question, we assume that you have read the available [Documentation]().

-Before you ask a question, it is best to seek existing [Issues] that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:

-- Open an [Issue].
-- Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.

-We will then take care of the issue as soon as possible.

 ## I Want To Contribute

 > ### Legal Notice